Exabyte-io/documentation/docs/collaboration/organizations/overview.md

 # Adding a member to organization

 In order to start sharing data and collaborating with colleagues on different projects, you should add users to your organization.
-When a user is added to the organization, he will be a read-only user which is only able to see the list of projects, people and teams.
+When a user is added to the organization, he|she become a read-only user which is only able to see the list of projects, people and teams.
+If you want give users access to projects, please visit [teams](teams) page.

 <img data-gifffer="/images/organization-add-user.gif">

 # Removing a member from organization

 A user can be removed from organization from "PEOPLE" tab of the organization.
-When user is removed he will not be able to access any data associated with organizations.
+When user is removed he|she will not be able to access any data associated with the organization.

 <img data-gifffer="/images/organization-remove-user.gif">